 Indications and Usage for Lipofen

-Fenofibrate at a dose equivalent to 150 mg of Lipofen was not shown to reduce coronary heart disease morbidity and mortality in 2 large, randomized controlled trials of patients with type 2 diabetes mellitus [see Warnings and Precautions (5.1)].
+- Fenofibrate at a dose equivalent to 150 mg of LIPOFEN was not shown to reduce coronary heart disease morbidity and mortality in a large, randomized controlled trial of patients with type 2 diabetes mellitus (5.1)

 Lipofen Dosage and Administration